engrhassankhan/ML-Resume/README.md

+#Installing Slate:

+#1. easy_install distribute

+#2. python -m pip install git+https://github.com/timClicks/slate

+#after Installation may have ther error of "no module utils" then do this:

+#3. conda install -c conda-forge python-utils

+#and change the error file as:

+#from python_utils import *

 # Resume Classifier

 A simple project made to apply newly learnt Machine Learning algorithms.
 The Resume Classifier seeks to make the procedure of initial selection of resumes for any job/university interview more robust by doing so based on the data of previously selected and rejected candidates.